Italy leading the charge against EU e-invoicing inertia

 Well, we’re first of all curious to see what will come of the negotiations: will Brussels agree?
 What will the Italian government do if the necessary derogation isn’t provided?
 Would it be feasible to expect Italy to explore a clearance-style approach whereby the government obliges the supplier to issue e-invoices, but allows the buyer to choose which form/format it receives the invoices in (be it one of several electronic formats or in paper form)?
 If so, it wouldn’t be surprising if such an approach were based on an extension of the SDI platform – which would set a very, very interesting precedent for European Union Member States like France whose circumstances aren’t dissimilar: a functioning B2G e-invoicing platform and a strong desire to accelerate the adoption of B2B e-invoicing.

-But here’s a curve ball: the Italian general elections are taking place in May in 2018.
+But here’s a curve ball: the Italian general elections are taking place in March 2018.
 While nobody is claiming that e-invoicing typically is a hot topic come election time, it does add an element of uncertainty to the timeline ahead.